HOW FENCE RULES WORK IN SOUTH CAROLINA

 • corner lots subject to visibility or intersection requirements

-• drainage features, easements, or utility corridors
+• drainage features, easements, rights-of-way, or utility corridors

 These conditions do not necessarily prohibit a fence.
 They can affect how rules are evaluated and applied.